 MiDatabase is a U-M service maintained on the Ann Arbor campus.

 MiDatabase includes the safeguards required by HIPAA.
 Accordingly, you may use it to maintain Protected Health Information (PHI).
-To satisfy internal HIPAA requirements, consult with IIA, and they will will work with you to document your data sets and their location.
-(Contact IIA via the ITS Service Center.)
+To satisfy internal HIPAA requirements, consult with Information Assurance (IA), and they will will work with you to document your data sets and their location.
+(Contact IA via the ITS Service Center.)
 Complying with HIPAA's requirements is a shared responsibility.
 Users sharing and storing PHI in MiDatabase are responsible for complying with HIPAA safeguards, including: